RichardPar/LossyBridge/README.md

 # BridgeMangle
-A simple Netfilter-Bridge utility that drops packets baced on a random values that are traversing the linux bridge subsystem.
+A simple Netfilter-Bridge utility that drops packets based on a random values that are traversing the linux bridge subsystem.
 This emulates a bad network link between devices.

 This only works with Linux Bridges as it intercepts the FORWARD